daniel-andrejcak/BlackScholesPricingModel/README.md

 # Black-Scholes Pricing Model

-An interactive Jupyter Notebook implementation of the Black-Scholes-Merton (BSM) option pricing model with visual heatmap for option pricing and P&L.
+An interactive Jupyter Notebook implementation of the Black-Scholes-Merton (BSM) option pricing model with visual heatmap for option pricings and P&L.

 ## Installation